felipefialho/coding-style/README.md

 ```

 <a name="js-performance"></a>
 ### 5.3.
-Javascript Performance
+JavaScript Performance

 Use [JSHint](http://www.jshint.com/) to detect errors and potential problems.

-Always minify and concat the javascript code.
+Always minify and concat the JavaScript code.
 Task builders like [Grunt](http://gruntjs.com/) leaves this easier.

 <a name="js-data-attributes"></a>
 ### 5.4.
-Javascript and HTML5 Data Attributes
+JavaScript and HTML5 Data Attributes

-Avoid using classes to start in a javascript interaction.
+Avoid using classes to start in a JavaScript interaction.
 To do so, use ***HTML5 Data Attributes***.

 ```js
 // Good